High Sierra (film): Critical response

-Critic Bosley Crowther liked the acting in the picture, and wrote "As gangster pictures go, this one has everything—speed, excitement, suspense, and that ennobling suggestion of futility, which makes for irony and pity.
+The New York Times critic Bosley Crowther liked the acting in the picture, and wrote "As gangster pictures go, this one has everything—speed, excitement, suspense, and that ennobling suggestion of futility, which makes for irony and pity.
 Mr. Bogart plays the leading role with a perfection of hard-boiled vitality, and Ida Lupino, Arthur Kennedy, Alan Curtis, and a newcomer named Joan Leslie handle lesser roles effectively.
 Especially, is Miss Lupino impressive as the adoring moll.
 As gangster pictures go—if they do—it's a perfect epilogue.
 Count on the old guard and Warners: they die but never surrender."

 Time reviewed the film when released as having "less of realistic savagery than of the quaint, nostalgic atmosphere of costume drama."
 The reviewer noted, "What makes High Sierra something more than a Grade B melodrama is its sensitive delineation of gangster Earle's character.
 Superbly played by Actor Bogart, Earle is a complex human being, a farmer boy who turned mobster, a gunman with a string of murders on his record who still is shocked when newsmen call him "Mad-Dog" Earle.
 He is kind to the mongrel dog (Zero) that travels with him, befriends a taxi dancer (Ida Lupino) who becomes his moll, and goes out of his way to help a crippled girl (Joan Leslie).
 All Roy Earle wants is freedom.
 He finds it for good on a lonely peak in the mountains."

 Rotten Tomatoes gives the film a critic score of 91%, based on 22 reviews.